Whittaker Chambers: Shortlived "Whittaker Chambers Award" (2017–2019)

 In March 2019, The Wall Street Journal reported strong opposition from the family of Whittaker Chambers.
 It quoted from a family statement: "All of us agree: the efforts of the two awardees run counter to the instincts and experience of Whittaker Chambers.
 All of us agree: their efforts have not matched his."
 Chambers's son said that the two awardees "are way, way off the target of the man whose name goes along with the award".
 One grandchild said, "I almost thought, well, 'Gosh, did the National Review guys read his book?'"
 Regarding the award to Daniel Hannan, another grandchild said, "My grandfather would have been horrified" by a Brexiteer who sought to divide the West (the European Union), as if it were a favor to the "very Stalin-like" Vladimir Putin.
 Regarding the anti-union Mark Janus, the family noted that Chambers's wife, Esther Shemitz, had been a member of the International Ladies' Garment Workers' Union and that other family members were active in unions, including Chambers himself in the Newspaper Guild.

 In response, National Review conceded, "We don't own the Chambers name".
 While it refused the family's request to withdraw the two awards, it did agree to discontinue it.
-It also agreed to publish the Chambers' statement on its website the weekend after the award.
+It also agreed to publish the Chambers family's statement on its website the weekend after the award.
 After National Review did not publish on time as promised, the family published themselves ("Withdraw Whittaker").

-(Christopher Buckley, author and son of William F. Buckley Jr., supported the Chambers family with a similar story about the William F. Buckley Jr. Award for Media Excellence: when Media Research Center awarded Sean Hannity, Buckley objected, the center rescinded the award, and stopped making the award altogether.)
+Christopher Buckley, author and son of William F. Buckley Jr., supported the Chambers family with a similar story about the William F. Buckley Jr. Award for Media Excellence: when Media Research Center awarded Sean Hannity, Buckley objected, the center rescinded the award, and stopped making the award altogether.

 Proposed Whittaker Chambers monument (2020)

 In September 2020, two senators from Carroll County to the Maryland General Assembly, Justin Ready and Michael Hough, announced their intention, reported in the Carroll County Times to recommend a "Whittaker Chambers Memorial" for a "National Garden of American Heroes, following an executive order by Donald J. Trump to create an Interagency Task Force for Building and Rebuilding Monuments to American Heroes to establish that garden.
-Two members of the Whittaker Chambers family also wrote the Carroll County Times to say thank you but no to the senators intention:Whittaker Chambers sought a simple life of farming the Pipe Creek Farm.
+Two members of the Whittaker Chambers family also wrote the Carroll County Times to oppose the senators' intention:Whittaker Chambers sought a simple life of farming the Pipe Creek Farm.
 He was a Quaker.
 His beliefs ran toward austerity and self-effacement.
 Quaker meeting houses stand unadorned, without monuments or statues.
 He would not have liked such fanfare.The best way to remember our grandfather is to read his books.
 They are his memoir Witness (1952) and his later writings in Cold Friday (1964).
 Rather than a monument, he left testimony to read.As President Ronald Reagan said, when posthumously presenting the Medal of Freedom to him in 1984, "The witness is gone; the testimony will stand."